JackSzwergold/Writing/arcade_game_diary/Donkey Kong.md

 I walked into the store and saw one a kid I knew in school, Aaron, playing the game.
 I looked over his shoulders and it looked cool.
 The characters seemed cool and it looked a little cartoonish; kind of like Popeye.
 Aaron asked me as he was playing, “You ever play this before, Jack?”
 I shook my head to say “No…” and he kept on playing.

-After he was done, he pulled out some weird, pre-printed pad he had in is pocket; it looked like a guest check pad a waiter would use in a diner but it had all kinds of sports clip are on it.
+After he was done, he pulled out some weird, pre-printed pad he had in is pocket; it looked like a guest check pad a waiter would use in a diner but it had all kinds of sports clipart on it.
 “Do you like football, Jack?”
 I turned to him and said “No…” and he persisted with trying to get me to bet on something.
 I said, “No…” again with that he put the pad back in his pocket, said goodbye to me and headed outside.

 After he left, I took a quarter out of my pocket and tossed it in the machine to play *Donkey Kong* myself.
 The game was fun and cute, but it seemed repetitive so I never got that into it.
 But it was a fun game to play while other people were watching since—like I said before—the graphics were cool and cute.